Actindo-AG/Documentation/Channels/UserInterface/02c_SemiAutomaticMapping.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all offers in the list are selected.

 - ![Lock](../../Assets/Icons/Lock01.png "[Lock]") (Lock)
-    Locked offers cannot be confirmed by you.
+    Locked offers cannot be confirmed by the current user.
 These offers are greyed out and cannot be selected.

 - [CONFIRM]
     Click this button to confirm the changes in the selected offer(s).
 The offer is uploaded with the confirmed changes and removed from the list.